Skip to main content

 Acknowledgment: This work is part of the collaboration agreement between Sharjah Archaeology Authority and Global Digital Heritage for the digitization of the Cultural Heritage of the Emirate of Sharjah (United Arab Emirates).
 We want to publicly thank the vision and determined drive of Dr. Sabah Abboud Jasim and H.E.
 Eisa Yousif.
 We also want to show our gratitude to all the SAA staff.

-Natural.
-Petroglyph J5, Khatm Al Melaha, Kalba, Sharjah.
-One Nubian Ibex.
-Neolithic or earlier.
-These are common motifs in southern Arabia, Oman, and the UAE.
-[Fossati 2019 Messages from the Past: Rock Art of the ...
+Natural Version, Petroglyph J10 Khatm Al Melaha, Kalba, Sharjah.
+One wild ass and other poorly defined glyphs.
+Likely Neolithic or earlier.
+[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al ...
 Read More

-Description: Petroglyph from the archaeological site of Luluya, Sharjah, UAE.
-Luluya is in a hill on the north end of the town of Khor Fakkan on the east coast of Sharjah.
-It consists of a ...
+Description: Petroglyph from the archaeological site of Al Nahwa, Sharjah, UAE.
+Al Nahwa is a small village on the south of Khor Fakkan on the east coast of Sharjah.
+Some petroglyphs have been found in ...
 Read More